Septerra Core: Development

 Septerra Core was originally being developed by Rabid Entertainment.
 After Rabid Entertainment closed its doors, Valkyrie Studios took over and finished development.
-The game was released by Monolith Productions in October 1999 for the PC.
-The game was scored by Marty O'Donnell, and featured minor voice work from Steve Downes.
+The game was released by Monolith Productions in November 1999 for the PC.
+The game was scored by Martin O'Donnell and Michael Salvatori, and featured minor voice work from Steve Downes.

 According to IGN, "Many of the Valkyrie Studios team had previously worked on the Beavis & Butthead game for Viacom, a highly acclaimed graphic adventure."

 Release

 In 2006, version 1.04 was released, addressing compatibility issues with the game and newer versions of Windows operating systems.

 In 2009, the digital distributor GOG.com released a version of the game pre-patched to v1.04.

 In 2013, the game was also released on Steam.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 John Lee of NextGen said, "You don't see many console-style RPGs on PC, but Septerra Core should make you look."

 Jason Lambert of GameZone gave it 8.1 out of 10, saying, "If you are wanting an exciting RPG while waiting on the other greats to hit the shelves, then you would want to pick Septerra Core."